 Attracting a Mate

-That’s because males use the early morning to demonstrate what excellent mates they would be.
-A weak, sickly bird cannot sing a robust, attractive song, which leaves males to show off how strong and vocal they are.
+When you hear the dawn chorus, the symphony of bird sounds occurring every morning, most of the birds you hear are males demonstrating what excellent mates they would be.
+A weak, sickly bird cannot sing a robust, attractive song, so males show off how strong and vocal they are.

-If he already has a mate, he may still sing as a way to impress her and interact with her and confirm that he is still strong and healthy.
+If a bird already has a mate, he may still sing as a way to impress her, interact with her, and confirm that he is still strong and healthy.

-Some bird calls are designed to intimidate potential predators or communicate to other birds that there is a threat nearby.
+Some bird calls function as ways to intimidate predators or tell other birds there is a threat nearby.

 For example, when a hawk is spotted nearby, Blue Jays will shriek and screech at one another, sounding the alarm.
 This potentially deters the hawk and successfully warns other birds in the area to be on the lookout!